melody-sylvestre/iot-devices-management-app/README.md

 Pushing changes to the DB schema:

 - make changes to `prisma/schema.prisma`
-- create a migration file with `npx prisma migrate dev --name [description of migration]`
+- create a migration file with `npx prisma migrate dev`
 - `npx prisma generate`